RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 |![AEDT_IcePak_19](./docs/images/M3-LAB-19.png) |
 |:---|

    ### 3.4 - Meshing And Running The Thermal Analysis

-  - **Step 7.1 : Generate Mesh**
+  - **Step 7 :1.
+Generating the  Mesh**
-    - Go to the Simulation tab and click on `Generate Mesh`
+    - Click on the Simulation tab and click on **GENERATE MESH* -after this save the project if there is no issues found and debug if any errors found
-    - Save the project if prompted and wait for the mesh generation to get completed.
-    - Take a note of any error(s) and warning(s) that are shown and ignore/ take steps to debug & fix the issue(s) as required.

-  - **Step 7.2 : Review Mesh Quality metrics**
+  - **2. : REWEING THE  Mesh Quality metrics**
-    - Once the mesh is generated, review the quality metrics of the generated mesh such as Face Alignment, Skewness and Volume.
+    -Check for the Face Alignment, Skewness and Volume once the mesh is generated.

  |![AEDT_IcePak_20](./docs/images/M3-LAB-20.png) |
 |:---|